-- With the operating mode switch you may switch the CPU between STOP and RUN. - During the transition from STOP to RUN the operating mode START-UP is driven by the CPU. - Placing the switch to MRES (Memory Reset), you request an overall reset with following load from MMC, if a project there exists.
+- With the operating mode switch you may switch the CPU between STOP and RUN. - During the transition from STOP to RUN the operating mode START-UP is driven by the CPU. - Placing the switch to MR (Memory Reset), you request an overall reset with following load from memory card, if a project there exists.